nhatvo18/healthproject/README.md

 Built on Django 2.1
 By Nhat Vo

-For more info on Django installation, see Djangodoc.md
+For more info on Django installation, see DjangoInstall.txt

 ---------------------------------------------------------------